binaryarchivist/tmps-labs/README.md

 ## Implementation:
 ### SOLID Principles:
 &ensp; &ensp; __1.
 Single Responsibility Principle:__ Each class has a single responsibility.
-For example PaymentService only deals with payment-related logic.
+For example OrderService only deals with order-related logic.

 &ensp; &ensp; __2.
 Open/Closed Principle:.__